 Aventurine Variety of the Mineral Quartz

-As light interacts with the platy inclusions within aventurine a glistening or spangled effect can usually be seen.
-The phenomenon is known as aventurescence and is caused by the sparkling of internal reflections from microscopic inclusions of other minerals.
-Although aventurine which is also known as aventurine quartz occurs in several different colours, green, blue and orange are the most common.
-Green is caused by inclusions of fuchsite (pronounced fook~site), brown is caused by the presence of iron pyrite also known as fool's gold, hematite and/or goethite (pronounced ger~tite) cause aventurine to turn pink or orange and blue aventurine is caused in part by the mineral muscovite which is a type of mica.
+As light reflects off the platy inclusions in the mineral aventurine a glistening or spangled effect can often be seen.
+This optical phenomenon known as aventurescence is caused by sparkling internal reflections from microscopic inclusions of other minerals.
+Although aventurine quartz occurs in several different colours, green, blue and orange are the most common.
+The colour of green aventurine is caused by inclusions of fuchsite (pronounced fook~site), brown is caused by the presence of pyrite, hematite and/or goethite (pronounced ger~tite) turn the stone pink or orange and blue aventurine quartz is caused in part by the mineral muscovite which is a type of mica.

-In order for aventurine to change colour the mineral inclusions must be present in great abundance and for this reason, some argue that aventurine should actually be referred to as a rock instead of a mineral.
+In order for aventurine to change colour the mineral inclusions must be present in great abundance and for this reason, some argue the stone should actually be referred to as a rock instead of a mineral.

-Aventurine is believed to have been named after aventurine glass otherwise known as goldstone which is a man-made material that originated hundreds of years ago in Venice but not by glass making monks as some have been led to believe.
-Goldstone just like aventurine exhibits a spangly or glitter-like effect as it interacts with light but unlike aventurine, sunstone and several other natural minerals the aventurescence is the result of light reflecting off tiny specs of copper which have purposefully been embedded within the glass hence the name aventurine glass.
+Aventurine is believed to have been named after aventurine glass otherwise known as goldstone which is a man-made material that originated in Venice hundreds of years ago.
+Goldstone just like aventurine has a spangly or glitter-like appearance that's caused as light reflects off tiny specs of copper that have purposefully been embedded within the glass.
+For this reason it's often called aventurine glass.

-Most of the world's supply of green and blue aventurine comes from India, the off-white, grey and yellow to orange coloured stones come from Chile, Spain and Russia and other varieties can be found in Brazil, Austria and Tanzania.
+Most of the world's supply of blue and green aventurine quartz comes from India.
+The off-white, grey and yellow to orange coloured stones come from Chile, Spain and Russia and other varieties can be found in Brazil, Austria and Tanzania.
 Taganai Stone river in the Southern Urals of Russia is reported to be the world's largest deposit of aventurine.

 Aventurine is a quartzite which is a type of metamorphic rock that started off as sandstone.
 During the Stone Age primitive tools were made of quartzite when flint was not available.
 Although not quite as easy to work with, it's hard yet brittle which made it relatively easy to shape.